rolling-stock-scheduling/rssched-analysis/README.md

 Analysis and visualization of results from the scheduler service.
 Part of the Innosuisse project Rolling Stock Scheduling (RSSched) by SBB and ETH Zurich.

+# Usage

+To get started with the whole RSSched project, have a look at this [step-by-step instruction](https://github.com/rolling-stock-scheduling/.github/blob/main/getting_started.md).

 ## Setup

 1. install poetry a package manager for python: https://python-poetry.org/docs/